mlesnoff/JchemoData.jl/README.md

 Each row of matrices X represents to a 28*28 image representing a number between '0' and '9' (labels to predict), with grey levels between 0 and 255.

+The JLD2 dataset is compressed; it requires package CodecZlib to be loaded.

 Sources:
 - Original: http://yann.lecun.com/exdb/mnist/
 - CSV file (used for this extraction): https://www.kaggle.com/datasets/oddrationale/mnist-in-csv